Nicky Lopez Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 11th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in the league.

-- The Rays' 3.57 team ERA ranks second across all MLB pitching staffs.
+- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.56).

-- Rays pitchers combine to allow the fifth-fewest home runs in baseball (76 total, one per game).
+- Rays pitchers combine to allow the seventh-fewest home runs in baseball (78 total, one per game).

-- In his last outing on Saturday against the San Diego Padres, the righty went six innings, allowing two earned runs while surrendering four hits.
+- The right-hander's most recent appearance was on Sunday against the San Diego Padres, when he went 4 2/3 innings, surrendering three earned runs while giving up six hits.

-- The 29-year-old has put up a 3.26 ERA and 9 strikeouts per nine innings across 13 games this season, while giving up a batting average of .224 to his opponents.
+- The 29-year-old has put up an ERA of 2.72, with 4.2 strikeouts per nine innings, in 10 games this season.
+Opponents have a .196 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.